Richie Sambora: Bon Jovi

+Bon Jovi's 1988 album, New Jersey, peaked at number one in the U.S., Canada, UK, Ireland, New Zealand and Australia.
+The album produced five Top 10 hits on the Billboard Hot 100, giving Bon Jovi the record for the most Top 10 singles spawned by a hard rock album.
+Two of the hits, "Bad Medicine" and "I'll Be There for You", reached number one.

 In the 1989 MTV Video Music Awards, Richie Sambora and Jon Bon Jovi performed acoustic versions of "Livin' on a Prayer" and "Wanted Dead or Alive".
 While MTV Unplugged was already in development by the time of this event, its showrunners have credited the pair's performance with influencing the show to go from initially being meant only for "young, up-and-coming artists" into being a simplified showcase for the "big, stadium, electric-arena-type acts".

-The song "Next 100 years" from the album Crush, written by Sambora and Bon Jovi, is a self cover.
-The Japanese version, with lyrics by B'z's Koshi Inaba, was recorded first in 1999 by Johnny & Associates's special unit called J-Friends as part of the relief efforts for the 1995 Great Hanshin earthquake.
-The live version of the song was also included in a DVD released in April 2003, "J-FRIENDS Never Ending Spirit 1997-2003".
-It included performances from several of the agency's groups, as well as by the special unit.
+Bon Jovi mounted a worldwide tour that continued throughout 1989 and 1990.
+They visited more than 22 countries and performed more than 232 shows.
+On June 11, 1989, the band performed a homecoming concert at Giants Stadium in New Jersey.

 Sambora left the band in 2013 prior to a concert in Calgary during the band's Because We Can tour.
-Since his departure, Sambora has only played with Bon Jovi at their Rock and Roll Hall of Fame Induction in 2018.
 In 2016, Sambora stated that his reason for leaving the band was in order to give his family more of his attention.
 "I really needed to take some time to be with my daughter," he stated "She needed me and I needed her, actually."
-During a recent appearance on the Magnificent Others podcast, hosted by Billy Corgan of the Smashing Pumpkins, he recounted his final days in the band, noting how he and frontman Jon Bon Jovi seemed to have drifted apart in the early 2010s; key Creative Differences Between Richie Sambora and Jon Bon Jovi: Shift in Artistic Direction: Jon Bon Jovi increasingly focused on a solo career, sidelining Sambora—his longtime co-writer—in the band’s songwriting process.
-Exclusion from Songwriting: Sambora, who had always co-written most of the band’s music, was told by Bon Jovi not to worry about writing songs for the new album, as Bon Jovi and John Shanks had already prepared material.
-After listening to the new songs, Sambora felt they didn’t sound like classic Bon Jovi, calling them “all the songs I didn’t want to write.”
+During a recent appearance on the Magnificent Others podcast, hosted by Billy Corgan of the Smashing Pumpkins, he recounted his final days in the band, noting how he and frontman Jon Bon Jovi seemed to have drifted apart in the early 2010s.

-Sambora also released a solo EP with Orianthi, and performed alongside the RSO band member and his girlfriend on April 7, 2018.
+In 2018, Sambora was inducted into the Rock and Roll Hall of Fame as a member of Bon Jovi; he reunited with his former bandmates for a performance at the induction ceremony.